saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ### Algebraic Data Types
-- Allow you to represent a closed set ofpossible subtypes that can be associated with a given type.
-Enum classes are asimple form of ADT.
+- Allow you to represent a closed set of possible subtypes that can be associated with a given type.
+Enum classes are a simple form of ADT.

 ### Sealed classes
 - Sealed classes let you specify an ADT similar to anenum, but with more control over the specific subtypes than an enum provides.